sanjosh/csdocs/distributed_systems/resilience.md

 * mix of clients (latency sensitive vs throughput, high volume vs low volume)
 * rate limit the clients and compartmentalize
+* service must expose its limits to clients
 * use client identifier to distinguish request
 * use request identifier if its a retry
 * use request deadline to decide execution strategy